Why an apprenticeship can give you a head start

 Having an interest in engineering design, I decided an apprenticeship would provide a good opportunity to gain skills in an office environment and participate in engineering projects rather than just being an observer.
-The real benefits of an apprenticeship are learning skills and knowledge on working construction projects whilst obtaining recognised qualifications.
+The real benefits are learning from peers and gaining knowledge of working on real construction projects whilst obtaining recognised qualifications.

-During a typical day, I work on projects that have been given to me by the engineers within our section, meaning I have the opportunity to work on both the Structural and Civil sides of a project.
-There has been a huge improvement in my understanding of these areas of work since joining Waterman, which is great since I wouldn’t have any specialist knowledge without the opportunities given to me by my colleagues to work on calculations, use AutoCAD or Revit, alongside other specialist programs used within the industry.
+Having the opportunity to work on both the Structural and Civil side of Waterman’s projects has broadened my understanding of these areas, which is great.
+I’m not sure I would have had any specialist knowledge without the opportunities given to me by my colleagues to work on calculations, using AutoCAD, Revit and other specialist programmes.

-The biggest challenge for me at the moment is juggling college along with the projects I work on, but thankfully everyone in my team is happy to share their experiences and knowledge, particularly when I have to write academic assignments.
+The biggest challenge for me is juggling college alongside the projects I work on.
+Thankfully, everyone in my team is extremely supportive.
+They are happy to share their experiences and knowledge, particularly when I have to write academic assignments.

 The most exciting project I’ve worked on is the redevelopment of the Gondar Gardens Reservoir in West Hampstead, London.
 This ambitious scheme involves converting a disused reservoir into the premises of a new retirement home.
 It was intriguing to incorporate the inclining structure of the reservoir into the innovative design, which I found fulfilling as an engineer.